 One of the biggest outdoor markets on Hong Kong Island, Wan Chai Street Market sells a variety of everything from kids toys to Chinese clothes.
 It's essentially an outdoor department store.
 Locals still shop here and prices remain fair.

-Where: Tai Yuen Street, Wan Chai
+Where: Tai Yuen Street, Wan Chai (Google Maps)

 08 of 09

 Probably Hong Kong's best computer market (and there is plenty of competition), the Golden Arcade features hundreds of independent stores flogging the best in computer technology at fairly low prices.
 Be prepared, the arcade is a maze, almost always packed and sellers can be aggressive.
 Check out our guide to buying electronics in Hong Kong, for some tips.

 Where: Fuk Wa Street, Sham Shui Po (Google Maps)Continue to 9 of 9 below.

 09 of 09